-- 2. Cost of Issuance Fund.
-The Resolution creates a Cost of Issuance Fund (the "Costs of Issuance Fund") for the Bonds to be held and maintained by the Trustee.
-From the proceeds of the Bonds and other available moneys, if any, deposited by the Commission at the time of delivery of the Bonds, there will be deposited therein an amount sufficient to pay certain expenses in connection with the issuance of the Bonds.
-On payment of all duly authorized expenses incident to the issuance of the Bonds, any remaining balance in the Cost of Issuance Fund will be transferred to the Bond Fund. - 3.
-Construction Fund.
-The Resolution creates a Construction Fund (the "Construction Fund"), to be held by the Treasurer of the Commonwealth.
-Until disbursed as authorized by the Resolution, the Construction Fund constitutes a trust fund for the benefit of the Holders.
-The Construction Fund will be used for the purposes of funding that portion of the Project financed with proceeds of the Bonds consisting of the acquisition, construction or undertaking of new property in connection with buildings, real estate, economic development projects, or community development projects, including costs of materials, construction work, installation of utilities, services, installation of equipment, facilities and furnishings of a permanent nature for buildings, appurtenances thereto, plans, specifications, blueprints, architectural and engineering fees and other expenses authorized to be incurred under the terms of KRS Chapters 56 and 58.
-Any moneys remaining in the Construction Fund after the Project is completed in full will be transferred to the Trustee to be held, in trust, in the Bond Fund.
+2. Cost of Issuance Fund.
+Each Resolution creates a Cost of Issuance Fund (the "Costs of Issuance Funds") for related Bonds to be held and maintained by the Trustee.
+From the proceeds of related Bonds and other available moneys, if any, deposited by the Commission at the time of delivery of related Bonds, there will be deposited therein an amount sufficient to pay certain expenses in connection with the issuance of related Bonds.
+On payment of all duly authorized expenses incident to the issuance of related Bonds, any remaining balance in the Cost of Issuance Funds will be transferred to the related Bond Fund.

+3. Construction Fund.
+The Project No. 119 Resolution creates a Construction Fund (the "Construction Fund"), to be held by the Treasurer of the Commonwealth.
+Until disbursed as authorized by the Resolutions, the Construction Fund constitutes a trust fund for the benefit of the Holders.
+The Construction Fund will be used for the purposes of funding that portion of Project No. 119 financed with proceeds of the Project No. 119 Bonds consisting of the acquisition, construction or undertaking of new property in connection with buildings, real estate, economic development projects, or community development projects, including costs of materials, construction work, installation of utilities, services, installation of equipment, facilities and furnishings of a permanent nature for buildings, appurtenances thereto, plans, specifications, blueprints, architectural and engineering fees and other expenses authorized to be incurred under the terms of KRS Chapters 56 and 58.
+Any moneys remaining in the Construction Fund after Project No. 119 is completed in full will be transferred to the Trustee to be held, in trust, in the Bond Fund.
+The Project No. 120 Resolution does not provide for a Construction Fund.